lupyuen/lupyuen.github.io/src/lvgl2.md

 # Create a Touchscreen App

-_We've seen the LVGL Demo Apps for PinePhone..._
+_We've seen the LVGL Demo Apps..._

 _Can we create our own Touchscreen App for PinePhone?_